xxczaki/ubufetch/README.md

 <img src="https://imgur.com/hvJofR3.png" alt="ubufetch" align="right" height="130px">

-Ubufetch is a fork of [archfetch](https://github.com/xxczaki/archfetch), changed to be compatible with Linux Ubuntu.
+Ubufetch is a fork of [archfetch](https://github.com/xxczaki/archfetch), changed to be compatible with Linux Ubuntu and it's relatives.

 It displays information about your system, for example kernel version, uptime or the number of installed packages.